Updated March 18, 2026

 How to avoid

-UK drug laws are strict.
-Cannabis is not legal or decriminalized in Scotland.
-Don't assume Edinburgh has the same rules as Amsterdam.
+UK drug laws are strict and carry criminal penalties including potential imprisonment.
+Cannabis is not legal or decriminalised in Scotland.
+Do not assume Edinburgh has the same rules as Amsterdam or Barcelona.

 Behavior